SrushtiPalve/PowerBI_Superstore_Analysis/README.md

 **Day-2**

 2. Drag the Country from the region_data then in the report view and mention the name of the visual in the text box and add the labels in the visual.
-DONE

 **Day-3**

 3. Create a basic map visual on the report page using the Global superstore and Use the region column in the slicer visual to get interacted with the map visual.
-DONE

 **Day-4**

 4.Create a basic scatter plot using sales and Profit information and represent it (refer to region column), which helps identify the highest green color and lowest sales red color.
-VISUAL MADE.
-FORMATTING NEEDED

 **Day-5**